No active connection...

 in the popup’s center and approve the requested permissions in your browser.

-icon in your browser’s toolbar.
-Then, click the Enable BringYourAI on this domain
+Enable BringYourAI on this domain

 option in